 What is Your Favorite Animal?

-What has been on Earth since the dinosaurs, can grow up to 2 feet long, lives in Eastern United States streams and rivers and is so ugly, it is hard not to love?
+What has been on Earth since the dinosaurs?
+Can grow over 2 feet long?
+Lives in Eastern United States streams and rivers and is so ugly, it is hard not to love?
 Hellbenders, of course!
 What the heck is a hellbender you might ask?
+Well, here are some cool hellbender facts.

-Here are some hellbender facts: also called snot otters, they are North America’s largest aquatic salamander and live as far north as New York and as far south as Alabama.
+Also called snot otters, they are North America’s largest aquatic salamander and live as far north as New York and as far south as Alabama.
 In all 16 states in which they are found, hellbenders are listed as threatened or endangered.
-But where you see one, you know the stream is healthy because they require extremely clean, fast-moving water to live.
+But where you see one, you know the stream is healthy.
+They require extremely clean, fast-moving water in order to thrive.

 Some other cool hellbender facts: they have 4 stubby legs with 4 toes on the front ones and 5 toes on the back.
 They breathe through their skin, not their lungs.
 The males protect the nest of eggs for over two months until they hatch.
 And sometimes they eat some of the eggs which is not so cool.